-5. Hanging Leg Raises: Last but not least, the hanging leg raise or the hanging knee raise will tone your midsection in addition to work several other muscle groups!
+5. Hanging Leg Raises: Last but not least, the hanging leg raise (or the hanging knee raise)!
+This exercise will tone your midsection… in addition to working several other muscle groups!
 This makes the list of the best ab exercises for losing stomach fat because they are difficult but very manageable even if you are a fitness beginner!
 Additionally, there are plenty of variations of the hanging knee raises that you can do to change things up.

 Your ab muscles are just like any other muscle group in your body.
 So, you shouldn’t overtrain them, or you may end up doing more harm than good.
 Also, if you want to make any of these exercises more challenging, you can add weight to them!
 Or, in other words, hold a dumbbell or a weight plate to make the exercise more challenging.
 Consequently, you’ll see more lean muscle gains in your mid-section because you are challenging it more!

 If you enjoyed this article, then you may also like: The Number One Thing You Need To Use If You Want A Better Workout or The Best 5 Gym and Home Leg Exercises You Need To Do!